microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_TeamsGroupPolicyAssignment/readme.md

 ## Description

-This resource is used to add Teams policy to a group
+This resource is used to assign Teams policy to a specified group